Elzawawy/tic-tac-toe-android/README.md

 ### Improvement #2: AI Player.
 The Computer Player is currently a dummy player that just picks randomly it's choice, that was my knowledge back in 2017.
 Now, and since I know/built AI players for games before in the AI University course.
-I think it's time to build a proper AI TicTacToe Player using the one and only famous **Minimax algorithm.** Am not certain when I'll have time for this or not but it's definitely a good add to this side project.
+I think it's time to build a proper AI TicTacToe Player using the one and only famous **Minimax algorithm** which is perfect to write a solver for TicTacToe with.
+Am not certain when I'll have time for this or not but it's definitely a good add to this side project.
 For that issue, I opened `Issue #13: Build Minimax Agent`.

 ### Improvement #3: UI/Code Clean-up.
 Things that should be modified but can be plugged into any issue internally.
 (No need for new issues for it)